josiahsrc/dough/README.md

 **More dough widgets** – Support for more out-of-the-box dough widgets will be added in the future.
 Some dough widget ideas include...

 - ReorderableListDough – Same as the reorderable list widget, but it's smooshy.
 - SliverListDough – Same as the sliver list widget, but it's  smooshy.
+- GyroDough - Dough that morphs based on device physical-space motion.

 ## Contributing